Eydcao/VICON/README.md

 Figure 1: Schematic overview of VICON architecture.

-Drawing inspiration from Vision Transformers (ViT), which efficiently handle large images by processing them in patches, we developed VICON to overcome these limitations while maintaining the benefits of in-context learning.
+Inspired by Vision Transformers (ViT), which efficiently handle large images by processing them in patches, VICON overcomes these limitations while maintaining the benefits of in-context learning.
 Our contributions include:

 1. First implementation of in-context learning for 2D PDEs without requiring explicit PDE information
-2. State-of-the-art emperical results compared to existing methods (to the date of the development of VICON)
+2. State-of-the-art empirical results compared to existing methods (at the time of VICON's development)
 3. Flexible rollout capabilities through learning to extract dynamics from pairs with varying timestep sizes

 ## Method